Tommy31415/tommy31415.github.io/_posts/2024-02-06-windows-service-oracle.md

 - **Error Handling**: Ensure robust error handling and logging around your retry logic to diagnose issues in production environments effectively.

 By manually implementing and utilizing such retry logic, your .NET Framework-based Windows Service can more reliably handle transient database connection issues with Oracle.

+# Final solution

+It occured that Entity Framwork handles connection pretty well.
+I discovered that problem was that it worked as a infinite loop and there was catch on Oracle and Enity exceptions.
+Unhandled exception was stopping loop of a service that was connecting and fetching data from Oracle.